spolivin/mini-rag/README.md

 - [x] Use `sentence-transformers/all-MiniLM-L6-v2` for chunk embeddings
 - [x] Store embeddings in FAISS index
 - [x] Implement similarity search
+- [x] Implement hashing to keep track of documents with embeddings already computed (taking into account chunk size and overlap)
+- [] Integrate FAISS index for embeddings with chunks tracking in SQLite DB

 ### Stage 3 - Retrieval pipeline